Electric Scooter Accident Lawyer

-If you were injured while riding an E-Scooter, you may be entitled to compensation for your medical bills, lost wages and pain and suffering, among other losses.
+If you were struck by a motor vehicle while riding an E-Scooter, you may be entitled to compensation for your medical bills, lost wages and pain and suffering, among other losses.
 There is no charge and no fee unless you get an award or settlement.
 For a free (no obligation) case evaluation, call our toll-free number 24/7 at 1-800-992-6878 or fill out an online contact form.

 What Are E-Scooters?

 Also known as Electronic Scooters, for-profit companies place motorized scooters in cities for customers to get around town easier.
 These scooters can reach speeds of up to 15 mph, although some cities have the companys’ cap off the maximum speed at 10 mph.
 Prospective users of this E-Scooter Share Program download an app on their smartphone to locate and unlock scooters near them.
 Once the rider reaches their destination and is done with the scooter, they park and relock it.
 The next person in the area may then use it for their travel needs.
 The age restriction to operate an E-Scooter is usually 18 years old.

 What Potential Dangers Come From Riding an E-Scooter?

 There are two major ways someone can be injured while riding an E-Scooter:

 - Driver Error – Since E-Scooters are permitted to be driven on both the sidewalk and roadway, people not yielding to these operators may end up striking them inadvertently.
 These dangers are especially real on crosswalks and driveways, where drivers may think they have the right of way or are blind to the E-Scooter operators.
 Aggressive or drunk drivers may cause more serious injuries due to erratic driving behavior.
 In these cases, an E-Scooter lawyer would pursue compensation from the driver of the motor vehicle that struck the E-Scooter operator.